 Southern hospitality will be on full display at the upcoming 2012 Pork Management Conference, set for June 19-22 in Savannah, Ga.

-The conference, hosted by the National Pork Board’s pork checkoff, is designed for chief financial officers, controllers, owners, lenders, growers, human resources directors, accountants and risk managers.
-Participants will examine the latest industry trends and explore upcoming industry challenges.
+Presented by the National Pork Board, the conference is designed for chief financial officers, controllers, owners, lenders, growers, human resources directors, accountants and risk managers of pork production businesses.
+Participants will examine the latest pork industry trends and explore upcoming industry challenges.

-Topics covered at the conference will help enhance participants’ pork industry knowledge as well as financial sophistication.
-The conference will provide a pork industry perspective on topics such as gestation-sow housing, risk management, consumer trends and behavior, activist’s agendas, world markets and much more.
+Topics covered at the conference will help enhance participants’ pork industry knowledge and financial sophistication.
+Presenters will provide perspectives on topics such as gestation-sow housing, risk management, consumer trends and behavior, activists’ agendas, world markets and much more.

-The 2012 political landscape will be explored by Jim Wiesemeyer, Informa Economics.
-Sponsored by the National Pork Producers Council, the presentation will explore what the 2012 election means to the pork industry.
+Jim Wiesemeyer, Informa Economics, will explore what the 2012 election means to the pork industry.
 Steve Meyer, president, Paragon Economics, will present the U.S. pork market outlook.

-Presentations are scheduled for Wednesday morning, all day Thursday and Friday morning.
-A golf outing is planned for 1:30 p.m. on Wednesday, June 20th at The Club at Savannah Harbor.
-The conference will conclude at 10:00 am Friday.
+Presentations are scheduled for Wednesday morning, all day on Thursday, and Friday morning.
+A golf outing is planned for 1:30 p.m. on Wednesday, June 20, at The Club at Savannah Harbor.
+The conference will conclude at 10:00 a.m. on Friday.

-The conference will be held at the Westin Savannah Harbor Golf Resort & Spa at 1 Resort Drive, Savannah, GA 31421, telephone (912) 201-2000.
+The conference will be held at the Westin Savannah Harbor Golf Resort & Spa, telephone (912) 201-2000.
 Room rate is $169 plus tax.
 Identify yourself as a National Pork Board attendee to receive this special rate.
+To register, go to westinsavannah.com.
 The hotel registration deadline is May 21.